Organized changing station: teal & pink cloth diapers, inserts, wipes, and silver nursing cups in a velvet pouch.

 Cloth diaper starter stash checklist infographic showing six essentials including diapers covers wet bags detergent sprayer and cloth wipes with quantity badges

-• 20–24 diapers total — supports washing every 2 to 3 days.
+• 24–36 diapers total for a newborn — supports washing every 2 to 3 days.
 Newborns need 10–12 changes per day; older babies 6–8.
+(See FAQ below for age-based stash sizing.)

 • 4–6 waterproof covers — if using prefolds or fitteds.
 Covers can be reused between changes when not soiled.